tomzorz/shoreparty.org/posts/on-being-chalant.md

 layout: layouts/post.njk
 ---

 This is going to be different.
-At least "here", on this iteration[^1] of my blog.
+At least "here", on this iteration [^1] of my blog.
 I've written posts like this before, but the last time that has happened was truly more than a decade ago.
-And those posts were password protected, and I have no one to give the password to.
+And those posts were password protected, and I had no one to give the password to.
 I thought of writing this post a few weeks ago, but it took me a bit of time to actually get started - I guess the events of last week helped me a little with motivation.

 This is probably not going to be deep, but I am partially writing this _for myself_ so that it is _out there_.
 It is also most certainly going to be a rambling mess, apologies about that in advance.